Blaina Iron Works.

 Mr Phillips also resided at various times, in North Wales, Wiltshire and Panty-Bailie, Gilwern.
 Mr Phillips married Miss Robothan of Risca, their family consisted of six sons and four daughters.

-Two of the sons later lived in India, one in the Navy and one went into the Farming business in Cardiganshire, Wales.
+Two of the sons later lived in India, one in the Royal Navy and one went into the farming business in Cardiganshire, Wales.

 Mr Phillips’ daughters were not named.

-These groups of Scotch Cattle went out at night with their faces blackened.
+These groups of Scotch Cattle went out at night with their faces blackened and brought much mayhem to the area.
 At this early point in their activities there were large rewards placed on their heads, and (as seen left) some amusing articles written about them.
 The 23rd Regiment of Infantry stationed at Usk and troops of the Monmouthshire Yeomanry Cavalry were on duty.

-The next morning Rev William Powell and Mr F. H. Williams Esq went to Blaina and swore in a great number of Special Constables.
+The next morning Rev William Powell and Mr F. H. Williams Esq went to Blaina and swore in a great number of special constables.
 Messrs Russell and Brown put up a reward of £50 (equivalent to £4,000 in today’s money) for any information on the perpetrators.
-Rev W. Powell was the Secretary for the Home Department, His Majesty offered a further reward of £100 with a promise of a free pardon to any accomplice.
+Rev W. Powell was the secretary for the Home Department, His Majesty offered a further reward of £100 with a promise of a free pardon to any accomplice.
 One of the Scotch Cattle who had been an accomplice on the night of the 17th had gone back to work and in turn was attacked by his former companions, he informed against five of the gang.
-Arrest Warrants was issued and the five men were apprehended, they were brought up in from of the Magistrates who committed them to trial at the Assizes.
+Arrest warrants was issued and the five men were apprehended, they were brought up in front of the magistrates who committed them to trial at the assizes.

 On the 14th April 1832 it was reported that the 98th Regiment who had been at Blaina and Nantyglo had been withdrawn to Brecon from where they will be dispatched to South Africa via Pembroke.
-They were succeeded by the 14th Dragoons under the command of Capt Smith accompanied by Capt Ellis, a Magistrate to relieve Mr F. H. Williams Esq.
+They were succeeded by the 14th Dragoons under the command of Capt Smith accompanied by Capt Ellis, with a magistrate to relieve Mr F. H. Williams Esq.
 The 11th Regiment of Foot was dispatched to Nantyglo and Blaina from Cardiff, this regiment was more effective in the boggy and mountainous terrain.
-It was stated that the Officers of the various Regiments were lodged with Mr Thomas Brown and the Magistrate was staying with Mr J. Bailey Esq, Nantyglo.
+It was stated that the officers of the various regiments were lodged with Mr Thomas Brown and the magistrate was staying with Mr J. Bailey Esq, Nantyglo.

 In April 1832, five men, all members of the Scotch Cattle were caught and took to the Monmouth Assizes – Mr Edwyn Williams, aged 31; Mr David Lloyd, aged 23; Mr Henry Davies, aged 29; Mr William Hughes, aged 22 and Rees Williams, aged 28; were placed before the bar, the prisoners pleaded guilty, though through a very unusual act of clemency on behalf of Messrs John Russell and Thomas Brown of the Blaina Works, asked for the men of the Scotch Cattle to be bound over to keep the peace, they were all discharged and told that the masters did not wish to procure severe punishment on the offenders but that the case was a warning that they should bear in mind that the law would not tolerate the actions.
 Upon their release they said they were grateful for the lenient manner in which they had been treated.